 In May 2013, we took my Dad and Step-Mum to Prague for his 70th birthday present.
 His birthday was actually back on 30th December and, unable to get leave during that time, I had planned ahead.
 Prague was wonderful and we spotted a gorgeous riverside restaurant at which to have lunch on our final day.
 I booked the corner table on the terrace, with the best views up and down the river.
 Our last day was sunny and warm.

-When we arrived, unfortunately, my chosen table had been taken but I felt so happy and relaxed that I didn’t mind and we took a table under the canopy instead.
+When we arrived, unfortunately, some other customers were already sitting at my chosen table but I felt so happy and relaxed that I didn’t mind and we took a table under the canopy instead.
 Our lunch was delicious and we had just ordered our second bottle of wine when we heard fireworks.

 Fireworks in the middle of the afternoon?
 Really? – No.

 Within seconds, there was a massive crashing sound and the canopy collapsed on top of us, giving both my Dad and me a good bang on the head.
 As we opened our eyes, a bit dazed and scared, we could see the devastation around us.
 Broken glass and overturned furniture.
 A woman sitting behind us was bleeding.
 As we crept out from under the canopy, I began to shake and sob.